 - Are they endorsed by other builders?

 - Does their staff have manufacturer certifications?
-Are any CEDIA certified?
+Are any of their staff CEDIA certified?

 It is important to do your due diligence to help ensure the best experience for you and your clients.
-The Home Technology Association created the industry’s first standard of excellence for the HTP.
-Finding a technology professional that has passed HTA’s rigorous criteria is a great place to start.
-A description of the standard and the three tiers of HTA Certification are accessible from the link in the sidebar.
+The Home Technology Association created the industry’s first standard of excellence for the residential technology integrator.
+Finding an integrator that has passed HTA’s rigorous criteria is a great place to start.
+A description of the standard and the three tiers of HTA Certification are found here.
 Answers to all of the above questions and more are listed in an HTA Certified firm’s company profile.
 You may find HTA Certified firms in your area here.

 5 - Making Sense of Bids

 It is common for builders to obtain multiple bids for each trade.
-Getting multiple bids for a home’s technology systems can often add to frustration and confusion due to the wide range of quality and performance available, as well as the varying capabilities of the HTP as discussed above.
-You may find the pricing varies dramatically from company to company.
+Getting multiple bids for a home’s technology systems can often add to frustration and confusion due to the wide range of quality and performance available, as well as the varying capabilities of the integration firm as discussed above.
+You may find pricing varies dramatically from company to company.
 Too often the lowest bidder wins, only for you and the client to find out they made a poor choice later.
-As is often the case in life, most of the time you get what you pay for.
-We’ve heard the saying before, price and value are two different things.
+As is often the case in life, you get what you pay for.
+We have heard the saying before, price and value are two different things.

 Following through with these five steps will definitely make your job as a building professional much easier.
 You will experience fewer project delays, change orders, and frustration.
 The end result will be markedly better, and the client will be exponentially more likely to love their home.